 Here we have Paines Ground which is actually the field which I often used to park my car in before the site was extended to bring this field inside the fence for the first time in 2007.
 It is immediately accessible from Gate D so it’s the most convenient place to stop for those arriving by car and parking in the majority of the Western Car Parks.
 The bottom of this field used to be prone to flooding but the affected area is largely cordoned off for use as crew camping nowadays and the public area now only represents a relatively thin strip of the field running along the western fenceline.

-And this is the other one, which also happens to be the field where the pedestrian gate from the Western Campervan fields enters into.
+And this is the other one, although the 2014 Fine Guide map actually refers to it as South Park 2.
+It also happens to be the field where the pedestrian gate from the Western Campervan fields enters into.
 Both of these fields are relatively small and secluded, being surrounded by the perimeter fence and hedgerows.
 They are however a good 10 minute walk from the Park and much further from any of the other major entertainment areas.
+According to the Fine Guide map the amount of camping space in this second field will be increased due to the fence being pushed back into what was the Western Campervan fields.

-No prizes for guessing that South Park is the most southerly of the public camping areas and as you can see it has some pretty spectacular and unobstructed views looking north across the whole festival.
+No prizes for guessing that South Park (or South Park 1 as it is shown on the 2014 Fine Guide map) is the most southerly of the public camping areas and as you can see it has some pretty spectacular and unobstructed views looking north across the whole festival site.
 It's on a bit of a slope but certainly not as steep as Hawkwell and some of the other fields to the north of the site.

 This is the absolutely vast Dairy Ground which is one of the biggest single camping fields on the site now.
 It slopes gently and looks a very tempting place to pitch a tent when I have visited Worthy Farm outside of festival time.
 Dairy Ground used to have space for new arrivals on the Thursday but with the adjacent Park Home Ground becoming increasingly popular the overspill has meant that Dairy Ground is getting pretty full by the Wednesday evening these days.